bagustris/machinery-asd/README.md

 - MIMII Pump: <https://www.kaggle.com/datasets/senaca/mimii-pump-sound-dataset>

 ## Installation
-The code is tested to works on Python 3.8; Python versions higher than 3.8 should works too althouth it is not tested.
-The following requirements installation is only to make work with my GPU and Python version.
-As long as all required libraries can be installed, there should be no problem to run the program.
+The code is tested to work on Python 3.8; Python versions higher than 3.8 should work, too, although it is not tested.
+The following requirements for installation are only to make it work with my GPU and Python versions.
+As long as all required libraries can be installed, there should be no problem with running the program.

 ```bash
 pip install -r requirements.txt # gpu